browserengineering/book/book/animations.md

 ===========

-*Compositing* is a technique to avoid raster during visual effect animations by caching it instead in the GPU.
-So only `draw` is needed for each animation frame (with different parameters each time).[^compositing-def]
+*Compositing* is a technique to avoid raster during visual effect animations by caching raster results in GPU textures.
+So only `draw` is needed for each animation frame (with different parameters each time of course).[^compositing-def]

 [^compositing-def]: The term [*compositing*][compositing] originally meant to combine multiple images together into a final output.
-As it relates to browsers, it usually means the performance optimization technique described here, but the term is usually overloaded to refer to OS and browser-level compositing and multi-threaded rendering.
+As it relates to browsers, it usually means the performance optimization technique described here, but the term is often overloaded to refer to OS and browser-level compositing, and multi-threaded rendering.

 [compositing]: https://en.wikipedia.org/wiki/Compositing